Brian-Masheti/real-time-communication-socket-io/README.md

 - For file uploads, make sure the server's `/uploads` directory is writable.

 ## Credits
-- Built by Brian Masheti for the PLP Feb 2025 Cohort, Week 5 Assignment.
+- Built by Brian Masheti.
 - Powered by React, Express, and Socket.io.